A Stone of Joy and Revitalization

 Mistaken for an imperial stone

-At the centre of Queen Elizabeth II's Imperial State Crown is an alluring cabochon cut red stone.
-Known as the 'Black Prince's Ruby', it was supposedly taken by Edward of Woodstock, nicknamed 'the Black Prince' the militaristic and wayward son of Edward III, as payment for his military aid to the ruler of Granada.
-It wasn’t until the mid-18th century that gemmologists realised that this beautiful red stone was not a ruby, but was in fact another stone altogether: spinel.
+Did you know that one of the most famous crown jewels is actually a Ruby?
+The centre-gemstone of Queen Elizabeth II's Imperial State Crown is a captivating cabochon cut vivid red stone.
+Nicknamed the 'Black Prince's Ruby', it was supposedly taken by Edward of Woodstock, nicknamed 'the Black Prince' the militaristic and wayward son of Edward III, as payment for his military aid to the ruler of Granada.
+It wasn’t until the mid-18th century that gemmologists realised that this beautiful red stone was not a ruby, but an entirely different stone all together: spinel.

 Due to its relative obscurity in the west, spinel is one for the connoisseur - a hard and durable stone, with a beautiful and distinctive colour palette.
-It’s perfect for rings, and makes an unusual and elegant alternative to more mainstream gems.
+It’s perfect for rings and makes an unusual and elegant alternative to more mainstream gems.
+At the Antique Ring Boutique we have a wide variety of stunning spinel rings dating from the late 18th century to the mid 1900s.
+Explore our unique curation of elegant antique spinel rings.